Lamar-Johnson/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This is an example of a rock paper scissors game I created using Java 8
+This is an example of a rock paper scissors game I created using Java 8.

-A simple console-based Rock-Paper-Scissors game written in Java.
 Play against the computer by selecting rock, paper, or scissors, and see who wins the best of the chosen number of rounds!